Kievan Rus': Origin

-Invitation of the Varangians
+Calling of the Varangians

 According to the Primary Chronicle, the territories of the East Slavs in the 9th century were divided between the Varangians and the Khazars.
-The Varangians are first mentioned imposing tribute from Slavic and Finnic tribes in 859.
-In 862, the Finnic and Slavic tribes in the area of Novgorod rebelled against the Varangians, driving them "back beyond the sea and, refusing them further tribute, set out to govern themselves."
-The tribes had no laws, however, and soon began to make war with one another, prompting them to invite the Varangians back to rule them and bring peace to the region:
+The Varangians are first mentioned imposing tribute on the northern tribes in 859.
+In 862, various tribes rebelled against the Varangians, driving them "back beyond the sea and, refusing them further tribute, set out to govern themselves".

 Modern scholars find this an unlikely series of events, probably made up by the 12th-century Orthodox priests who authored the Chronicle as an explanation how the Vikings managed to conquer the lands along the Varangian route so easily, as well as to support the legitimacy of the Rurikid dynasty.
 The three brothers—Rurik, Sineus and Truvor—supposedly established themselves in Novgorod, Beloozero and Izborsk, respectively.
 Two of the brothers died, and Rurik became the sole ruler of the territory and progenitor of the Rurik dynasty.
 A short time later, two of Rurik's men, Askold and Dir, asked him for permission to go to Tsargrad (Constantinople).
-On their way south, they discovered "a small city on a hill," Kiev, captured it and the surrounding country from the Khazars, populated the region with more Varangians, and "established their dominion over the country of the Polyanians."
+On their way south, they came upon "a small city on a hill", Kiev, which was a tributary of the Khazars at the time, stayed there and "established their dominion over the country of the Polyanians."

-The Primary Chronicle reports that Askold and Dir continued to Constantinople with a navy to attack the city in 863–66, catching the Byzantines by surprise and ravaging the surrounding area, though other accounts date the attack in 860.
+The Primary Chronicle reports that Askold and Dir continued to Constantinople with a navy to attack the city in 866, catching the Byzantines by surprise and ravaging the surrounding area, though other accounts date the attack in 860.
 Patriarch Photius vividly describes the "universal" devastation of the suburbs and nearby islands, and another account further details the destruction and slaughter of the invasion.
 The Rus' turned back before attacking the city itself, due either to a storm dispersing their boats, the return of the Emperor, or in a later account, due to a miracle after a ceremonial appeal by the Patriarch and the Emperor to the Virgin.
 The attack was the first encounter between the Rus' and Byzantines and led the Patriarch to send missionaries north to engage and attempt to convert the Rus' and the Slavs.